SocietyForArtisticResearch/PPLeiden19/documentation.md

 # Collecting

-* sketching/noodling
+* Sketching/noodling
-* quick notes/memos
+* Quick notes/memos
-* time efficient upload of artistic materials & recordings
+* Time efficient upload of artistic materials & recordings
-* references management (using bibliographic tools)
+* References management (using bibliographic tools)
-* import from other writing-tools (not just word processors, but also e-learning etc..)
+* Import from other writing-tools (not just word processors, but also e-learning etc..)

 # Structuring

-* at most basic: organise materials in categories
+* At most basic: organise materials in categories
-* further enriching: objects with metadata / licenses etc..
+* Further enriching: objects with metadata / licenses etc..
-* advanced: express sets, network like relationships, traces, trajectories,
+* Advanced: express sets, network like relationships, traces, trajectories,
-* ambigous / dynamic relations
+* Ambiguous / dynamic relations

 # Experimenting

-* versioning
+* Versioning
-* experiment with different layouts
+* Experiment with different layouts
-* support rewriting
+* Support rewriting
-* have space for comments
+* Have space for comments

 # Sharing

-* collaboration
+* Collaboration
-* feedback
+* Feedback

 # What we do not want to do